Etive-Mor/Open-IMO-CII-Calculator/README.md

 - The capacity of the ship, measured in either Deadweight Tonnage (DWT) or Gross Tonnage (GT)
 - The distance travelled by the ship in one calendar year, measured in nautical miles

 The ship's *Attained CII* is then compared to its *Required CII* to produce an easy to understand grade for the ship.
-The grading scheme is in the range A to E, where A is the most efficient bracket, and E is the least efficient.
+The grading scheme is in the range A to E, where A is the most efficient bracket, C represents a ship at-or-near its CII, and E is the least efficient.

 | Grade |  Description |
 | ----- | ---- |